MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 In the sections below, we call out the options and decisions that you as an administrator should consider when setting up a collaboration environment:

-  - How SharePoint relates to other collaboration services in Microsoft 365, including OneDrive, Office 365 Groups, and Teams.
+  - How SharePoint relates to other collaboration services in Microsoft 365, including OneDrive, Microsoft 365 Groups, and Teams.

   - How you can create an intuitive and productive collaboration environment for your users.